-Lifetime Adoption’s Founder Mardie Caldwell has helped thousands of couples build their families through adoption since 1986.
+Lifetime Adoption’s Founder Mardie Caldwell, C.O.A.P., has helped thousands of couples build their families through adoption since 1986.
 An adoptive mom herself, Mardie has dedicated her life to helping birth mothers and adoptive families find each other.
 Read on for Mardie’s tips on 6 things that you can be doing in order to have a successful adoption:

 1. Make Sure That You Have the Desire to Adopt

 Before you turn to adoption, make sure that you’ve resolved any issues surrounding infertility.
 Ask yourselves this question: “do we want to be parents, or do we want to have a biological child?”
 Realize this: adoption is not “settling for second best.”
 Communicate openly and honestly so that you can be sure you’re both 100% committed to adoption and on the same page.

 Also, resolve any extended family issues: are they supportive of your adoption plans?
 Will they be accepting of your adopted child?

 Learn all you can through reading books about adoption, speaking with others, and attending adoption webinars.
 Taking the time now to get educated on domestic adoption is a good way to find out what you’re open to.
 It’s important to know your adoption preferences: what you are (and are not!) open to in adoption.